chidinma1234/google-home-page/README.md

 - GoogleLogo component.
 - SearchBar component
 - Buttons component
-- Languages component.
+- Languages component: This component has a sub-component which is Language component

-3. Footer component: This is found at the end of the page.
+3. Footer component: This is found at the end of the page.This component is also broken down into its own sub-component.They include:

+- Location component
+- FooterLinks component

 ## **Demo**